garrandall/popular-music-data/tracks/eso-beso--that-kiss---paul-anka.md

   start_date: '1962-12-22'
 ---

-Mmm, eso beso, ooh that kiss
+Mmm, eso beso, oh that kiss
-Aah, eso beso, ooh your kiss
+Ah, eso beso, oh your kiss
 It's got something, don't know what
 But whatever it's got, it's got a lot

 When we samba (the bossanova)
 Close like this (the bossanova)
 Ay, ay caramba (the bossanova)
 Who unleashed that kissÂ  (the bossanova)
 Hold me closer and we'll soar
 For the samba's the quickest way to make amor

 As we dip and sway and caress this way
 Samba seems to say "Love is here to stay"
 Like the samba sound, my heart begins to pound
 I go off the ground to where I'm poco-loco

-Eso beso (the bossanova) ooh that kiss (the bossanova) Eso beso (the bossanova) ooh your kiss (the bossanova) Kiss me mucho and we'll soar
+Eso beso (the bossanova) oh that kiss (the bossanova) Eso beso (the bossanova) oh your kiss (the bossanova) Kiss me mucho and we'll soar
 And we'll dance the dance of love forevermore

 As we dip and sway we caress this way
 Samba seems to say "Love is here to stay"
 Like that samba sound, my heart begins to pound
 And I go off the ground to where I'm poco-loco

-Eso beso (the bossanova) ooh your kiss (the bossanova) Kiss me mucho (the bossanova) I love your kiss (the bossanova) Kiss me mucho and we'll soar
+Eso beso (the bossanova) oh your kiss (the bossanova) Kiss me mucho (the bossanova) I love your kiss (the bossanova) Kiss me mucho and we'll soar
 And we'll dance the dance of love forevermore

 Ah this dance (the bossanova)
-Ooh, romance (the bossanova)
+Oh, romance (the bossanova)
 I love that kiss (the bossanova)
 Kiss me mucho (the bossanova)

 A little more mucho (the bossanova)
 Then we'll dance
 Ah that kiss, kiss, kiss, kiss, kiss, kiss, kiss Mucho, mucho, mucho